zevenet/kube-nftlb/tests/005_service_configure_mode_nodeport/doc.md

 It is enough to make a request from outside our local environment to the ip of our machine (where's kubernetes environment is installed) followed by the nodeport port.

 If there is connectivity, a message from the server http should appear.
 If this is not the case it means something went wrong.

+PD: In order to run the test you need to configure some parameters in the script.
+Some of them are the IP of the external client and an ssh key to establish a connection with the client.
+More information in the script